virtualjj/automated-openvpnas/README.md

 - This is a work in progress and there are many opportunities for further customization.

 - An Elastic IP (EIP) will be generated and assigned to the OpenVPN AS instance.
 If you shutdown or terminate the instance you will be charged for the unused EIP.

+- Delete the .ovpn file before deleting the stack otherwise stack deletion will fail since the bucket is not empty.

 - Make sure to delete the stack to delete all resources created instead of individually removing resources to avoid unexpected AWS charges.